-In the Middle Ages All Saints and All Souls were kept apart.
-Later traditions like souling and the distribution of soul cakes helped to fuse the feasts
+In the late Middle Ages theologians tried to keep All Saints and All Souls strictly apart.
+But traditions like souling and the distribution of soul-cakes helped to fuse the feasts…